-Adults - Approximately 4%20\ of First Nations females aged 18 to 45 in BC were pregnant at the time of the RHS.
-This data was not reportable for the IR.
+Adults - Approximately 4%^{23} of First Nations females aged 18 to 45 in BC were pregnant at the time of the RHS.24 This data was not reportable for the VIR.

 Child - A healthy pregnancy is important for the long-term health of both a mother and child.
-A majority (84%) of the parents or caregivers across BC said that their child's mother had taken a prenatal vitamin containing folic acid or iron during pregnancy.
-This information was not reportable for the IR.
+A majority (82%) of the parents or caregivers in the VIR said that their child's mother had taken a prenatal vitamin containing folic acid or iron during pregnancy.
 The FNHA funds most of the First Nations in BC for the Prenatal Nutrition Program.
 This provides funds and resources for communities to design and deliver their prenatal nutrition programs [94].

 Birth weight is an important indicator of infant health and development.
-In the IR, the average birth weight, as reported by parents and primary caregivers, was 3.4kg (7lbs, 8oz).
-Most (86%) babies had a moderate birth weight and 10%22\ had a low birth weight.
-In Canada, 6.4% of infants born in 2016 had a low birth weight [95].
+The RHS found that the average birth weight as reported by parents and primary caregivers of children was 3.3kg (7lbs, 4oz).
+In the VIR, most (85%^{25}) First Nations babies were reported to have a moderate birth weight and 10%^{26} were reported to have been of low birth weight.27 In Canada, 6.4% of infants born in 2016 had a low birth weight [95].
 Although the Canadian data is not directly comparable to data in this survey because low birth weight is measured differently, the Canadian data provides some context for the RHS data [96].

-Female youth in the RHS were not asked if they were pregnant.
+24 Female youth in the RHS were not asked if they were pregnant.

-Note that preterm babies are included in the measure of low birth weight in the RHS.
+27 Note, that preterm babies are included in the measure of low birth weight in the RHS.
 These babies would likely fall in the low birth weight category, but may not be considered low for their gestational age.
-Also, the RHS data was self-reported, while Statistics Canada data was not.
+Also, the RHS data are self-reported, while Statistics Canada data are not.